by Jennifer Riggins

 “Humans are extremely good in acquiring new power,” Harari said, “but they are not very good in translating this power into greater happiness, which is why we are far more powerful than ever before but we don’t seem to be much happier.”

 So, how can we find happiness?
 Are there myths we can follow so we can fake it until we make it?
 While the book The Decision Book: Fifty models for strategic thinking presents 50 wonderfully visual and simple models for decision making, it really brings up a lot of quick exercises for deciding specifically what makes you happy.
-And working for Happy Melly and constantly in search of ways to make myself and the people I know happier in work and life, I couldn’t help but want to share those ways with you so we can hopefully beat out those hairier primates in the joy department as well.
+And working for Management 3.0 and constantly in search of ways to make myself and the people I know happier in work and life, I couldn’t help but want to share those ways with you so we can hopefully beat out those hairier primates in the joy department as well.

 Happiness Strategy #1: The Personal Performance Model